 Don't be afraid to read what have others written or testified about a certain group or its leader.
 Don't just assume it is "Satan's lies."
 Take time to examine the life and history of the founder and the organization (the true fruits).
 Jesus said you will know them by their fruits.
 This goes far beyond believing that "none of us is perfect" and "God can use anyone."
 Read our article, "None of God's Servants Were Perfect" (for those who like to use this reasoning).
 Find out if the group's gospel really lines up with Scripture.
 This doesn't mean relying on the group's free Bible correspondence course to "prove" what they say is true.
 In almost all cases, the "answers" given are based on Scriptures which are taken out of context, and are doctrines which were borrowed, or plagiarized, from other false prophets/teachers, who in turn copied from others before them.

-Believing there must be a "one true church of God" which alone has the "true gospel," or "all the truth," or "all the answers," is known as "black and white thinking."
+Believing there must be a "one true church of God" or "true church" which alone has the "true gospel," or "all the truth," or "all the answers," is known as "black and white thinking."
 There are many such groups in society, yet upon close examination we find that their belief system and methods of control are very similar.
 They speak of "the Kingdom," "the Work," "the Truth," "the millennium," "the end-times," "the elect," "God's Apostle," etc., and those who don't adhere to all of the leader's words are thrown out and shunned.

 There is no church in existence today that has every doctrine or practice perfect.
 Only abusive, totalistic Bible-based cults (a.k.a. mind manipulating, high demand groups) proclaim such.